-You will conduct business development research to identify prospective philanthropists and professional advisors (law firms, financial advisors, CPAs, etc.) who may be passionate about pursuing the Foundation’s funds and services.
+- You will conduct fund development research to identify prospective philanthropists and professional advisors (law firms, financial advisors, CPAs, etc.) who may be passionate about pursuing the Foundation’s funds and services.

 - Assist in preparing, submitting and tracking grant applications to institutional partners.